frankdierolf/presentai/README.md

-# 🎯 PresentAI
+# 🎯 Presento

 > **AI-Powered Presentation Platform with Real-time Voice Control**

-PresentAI is a cutting-edge presentation platform that combines OpenAI's latest AI models with real-time voice control, automated content generation, context awareness, and intelligent interactive chat navigation.
+Presento is a cutting-edge presentation platform that combines OpenAI's latest AI models with real-time voice control, automated content generation, context awareness, and intelligent interactive chat navigation.
 Built for the Berlin AI Hackathon, it represents the future of presentation software.

 ## ✨ Features